shonendumm/EIP712-meta-transactions/README.md

 1. Git clone or download this project. cd into project using terminal.

-2. then run using nodejs:
+2. Then run using nodejs:

 `http-server`

 (You might need to run `npm install` first.)